eliteprox/OBSCommand/README.md

 # OBSCommand
-A Command Line Tool for Automating OBS and Title Changes in Restream.io with Microsoft Edge
+A Command Line Tool for Automating OBS and Title Changes in Restream.io with Google Chrome

 Example Usage: